 Notes

-I love the aroma when you add the Cajun holy trinity to the hot skillet, it just smells so good!
-Add some cornbread baking in the oven and your family will be sure to come running when you call them for supper.
-I hope y’all enjoy this easy and affordable dinner option.
+I love the aroma when you add the Cajun holy trinity to the cast-iron skillet.
+It just smells so good!
+Add some cornbread baking in the oven, and your family will be sure to come running when you call them for supper.
+I hope y'all enjoy this easy and affordable dinner option.

 Alaine